retr0nade/DBMS-Chatbot/README.md

 - Requires internet for API-based LLMs
 - Not connected to a live database (currently text-based simulation)
 - May hallucinate syntax/theory if asked something obscure or unsupported
+- Lacks a bit of flegedness in query building

 ---